datenstrom/yellow/README.md

 ## Acknowledgements

-This product is developed by various contributors.
-Thank you for working together.
+This product was developed with the help of various contributors.
+Thank you for the good work.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).